The Business Owner’s Policy (BOP) is a package of several common types of insurance for small businesses.

 Named perils are specific causes of loss listed in the insurance contract.
 Common named perils include fire, lightning, explosion, theft, vandalism, wind, and burst pipe.
 Perils not listed in the insurance policy will not be covered.

-Because open perils covers more causes of loss than named perils, the premiums are higher for open perils coverage.
+Because open perils policies cover more causes of loss than named perils policies, the premiums are higher for open perils coverage.

 Although a Business Owner’s Policy is a convenient option that covers common insurance needs for your small business, there are additional insurance coverages that your company will need beyond the BOP.
 Types of insurance that a BOP does not cover include: